Contact Aberdeen City and Aberdeenshire ArchivesContact us

 Public Assistance Committee Minutes

-The Public Assistance Committee was set up under the Local Government Act of 1929 and carried on the functions of the parishes until they in turn were abolished by the National Insurance Act of 1948.
+Public Assistance departments in the County Councils took over the administration of the Poor Law from Parochial Councils in 1929/30 and continued until they in turn were abolished by the National Insurance Act of 1948.
 Please note that access to these records is restricted under the Data Protection Act.

 The minutes include information on: